-- i) The handicap start must use three gates: two gates A and B and one additional Penalty ("P") Gate.
+- The handicap start must use three gates: two gates "A" and "B" and one additional Penalty ("P") Gate.
 The Start Line for running shall be denoted by a white line 5cm wide on the ground. - Pentathletes with a handicap after the previous events of more than 1 minute and 30 seconds will start in a pack start at 1'30". - iii) The Laser Run has a staggered start at the beginning of the competition with completion of the first lap of running distance for the Senior, Junior and U19 athletes, then the first shooting series of 5 hits take place. - iv) In the event of a false start from the shooting line the same rules for a false start will be applied: a 10 second penalty for a false start and disqualification in the case of a blatant attempt to start too early.

-- v) Pentathletes are responsible for knowing their own start time, for being at the start line on time and for starting on time. vi) The Announcer will announce "10 minutes" and "5 minutes" prior to the start of - vi) The Announcer will announce "10 minutes" and "5 minutes" prior to the start of the Laser Run.
+Pentathletes are responsible for knowing their own start time, for being at the start line on time and for starting on time. - v) The Announcer will announce "10 minutes" and "5 minutes" prior to the start of the Laser Run.
 The Announcer, under the command of the Laser Run Director, will declare warming-up or preparation time on the shooting range finished.
 All pentathletes must be at the start area and the Starter/Starter Assistants will begin lining up the pentathletes.
-One minute before the start, all pentathletes must be at the corresponding gates assembled in the order of their start time. - vii) The Starter will announce "One minute to start"; "30 seconds", "20 seconds" and "10 seconds to the Start."
+One minute before the start, all pentathletes must be at the corresponding gates assembled in the order of their start time. - vi) The Starter will announce "One minute to start", "30seconds", "20 seconds" and "10 seconds to the Start".
 After the OK has been given by the Timekeepers and the Laser Run Director, the Starter will tell the first pentathlete "Take your Marks", followed by the start signal.
 All timing equipment will start at the start signal.
-At the start area, a start clock must be placed so that it is easily readable from the start line and by the timekeepers.
+At the start area, a start clock must be placed so that it is easily readable from the start line and by the Timekeepers.
 The start time for the first pentathlete will be '00.00'.
-Pentathlete No 1 starts at time '00.00'.
-Pentathlete No 2 starts at 'x' seconds depending on the points difference at that stage, and so on. - viii) The Senior, Junior and U19 pentathletes must run the first lap of the running distance and pass throughout the shooting range without shooting.
-After completing the first lap, athletes go to the shooting range and start the first shooting series of 5 hits.
+Pentathlete N° 1 starts at time '00.00'.
+Pentathlete N° 2 starts at 'x' seconds depending on the points difference at that stage, and so on.